xbgmsharp/vuestic-postgsail/README.md

 #### Core

-- [ ] Use vuejs/pinia store to access API instead of by compoments
+- [ ] Use vuejs/pinia store to access API instead of by components
   - [ ] Offline mode store all API data in browser local storage
     - [ ] Refresh if data is older than 10min old
-    - [ ] Fallback to localstorage is no internet
+    - [ ] Fallback to local storage is no internet
   - [ ] Implement global store username, token, cache: logs, moorages, stays
     - [ ] Implement offline mode
   - [ ] Add env to include demo data